dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/user-guide/barcode-reader.md

 ### Configure Camera Permissions

-Before you run the project on iOS devices, you have to add the camera permission first.
+Before you run the project on iOS devices, you need to add the camera permission first.

-In the project folder, go to file **ios/Runner/info.plist**, add the following code for requesting camera permission.
+In the project folder, go to file `ios/Runner/info.plist`, add the following code for requesting camera permission:

 ```xml
 <plist version="1.0">